 Surface boundary conditions (chapter 7) can be implemented as prescribed fluxes, or bulk formulations for the surface fluxes (wind stress, heat, freshwater).
 The model allows penetration of solar radiation There is an optional geothermal heating at the ocean bottom.
 Within the NEMO system the ocean model is interactively coupled with a sea ice model (LIM) and with biogeochemistry models (PISCES, LOBSTER).
-Interactive coupling to Atmospheric models is possible via the OASIS coupler [?].
-Two-way nesting is also available through an interface to the AGRIF package (Adaptative Grid Refinement in FORTRAN) [?].
-The interface code for coupling to an alternative sea ice model (CICE, ?) has now been upgraded so that it works for both global and regional domains, although AGRIF is still not available.
+Interactive coupling to Atmospheric models is possible via the OASIS coupler [Valcke 2006].
+Two-way nesting is also available through an interface to the AGRIF package (Adaptative Grid Refinement in FORTRAN) [Debreu et al. 2008].
+The interface code for coupling to an alternative sea ice model (CICE, Hunke and Lipscomb [2008]) has now been upgraded so that it works for both global and regional domains, although AGRIF is still not available.